frederic-santos/compendium-santos-2020-jasrep/Org_manuscript/README.md

 An Org source file to reproduce the whole manuscript
 ====================================================

-The files provided in this folder should allow to reproduce the whole manuscript, in its exact form at the moment of the submission to the *Journal of Archaeological Science: Reports*.
+In search for a perfect reproducibility, this manuscript have been entirely written in [Org mode for Emacs](https://orgmode.org/).
+The files provided in this folder should allow to rebuild the whole manuscript, in its exact form at the moment of the submission to the *Journal of Archaeological Science: Reports*.
+All R scripts will be re-evaluated during this process, and the R code chunks can also been evaluated manually in the Org source file.

 The following instructions should work on a Linux system, and have not been tested on other OS.